Collegiate Aerial Robotics Demonstration

-The Collegiate Aerial Robotics Demonstration (CARD) is a robotics competition for college and university students inspired by FIRST.
+The Collegiate Aerial Robotics Demonstration (CARD) is a defunct robotics competition for college and university students inspired by FIRST.
 The inaugural event was held at the 2011 FIRST Championship in St. Louis, Missouri.

 History

 The possibility of a college-level FIRST competition has been discussed for many years.
 At the 2010 FIRST Championship in Atlanta, Georgia, a group of college students and faculty were invited to a discussion in which FIRST Founders Dean Kamen and Woodie Flowers and Editor-in-chief of Wired Magazine Chris Anderson proposed the idea of a college-level FIRST program.
 Chris Anderson suggested the inclusion of aerial robots in the college level program and demonstrated a robotic quadcopter (a Parrot AR.Drone) and an RC blimp.
 As a result of the meeting, a planning committee was formed to design and promote a college-level program, chaired by Dr. Karina J. Powell and Dr. Christopher L. Jones.
 In December 2010, a kickoff video was released giving an overview of the program.
 Further documents and team updates have established and clarified the demonstration competition and game rules.
 The possibility of having a full college-level FIRST competition is still being discussed.